Cash App Investing Review: Key Takeaways

 Extra Services

-IRA Service: Cash App does not offer Individual Retirement Accounts or other tax-sheltered accounts.
+IRA Service: No Individual Retirement Accounts or other tax-advantaged plans.

 Recommendations

-Small Accounts: With only a $1 minimum trade amount (and no account fees), Cash App is a good
+Small Accounts: With only a $1 minimum trade amount (and no account fees), Cash App works well for small investors.
+A $10 balance is required for recurring investments.

-Mutual Funds: Charles Schwab has thousands of mutual funds and lots of fund resources.
+Mutual Funds: Firstrade has thousands of mutual funds plus lots of fund tools.

 Cash App Investing Review Verdict

-For advanced cash management and simple trading, Cash App is hard to beat.
-Advanced traders and long-term investors should look elsewhere.
+For helpful cash management and basic stock trading, Cash App is tough to beat.
+But long-term investors or active traders should look elsewhere.

 Chad Morris is a financial writer with more than 20 years experience